-from the preface of "Rules of Good Scientific Practice" of the MPG (November 2000)
+from the preface of "Rules of Good Scientific Practice" of the MPG (March 2009)

 The basic rules of good scientific practice set out here take up the relevant recommendations of the Deutsche Forschungsgemeinschaft of January 1998 and adapt them to the research conditions at the Max Planck Society.
 They are binding on all persons active in research work at the Max Planck Society.
+Society.

-from the preface of "Rules of Good Scientific Practice" of the MPG (November 2000)
+from the preface of "Rules of Good Scientific Practice" of the MPG (March 2009)

-- 1. General principles of scientific practice - a) Regulations governing day-to-day scientific practice - → precise observance of discipline-specific rules for acquiring and selecting data, - → reliable securing and storing of primary data; clear and comprehensible documentation of all important results, - \rightarrow the rule of systematic scepticism: openness for doubt (...), - \rightarrow a realisation of tacit, axiomatic assumptions; watchfulness for any "wishful thinking" motivated by self-interest or even morals (...).
+- 1. General principles of scientific practice - a) Regulations governing day-to-day scientific practice - → precise observance of discipline-specific rules for acquiring and selecting data, - → reliable securing and storing of primary data; clear and comprehensible documentation of the methods employed (e.g., lab books) and all important results, - → the rule of systematic scepticism: openness for doubt, even about one's own results or about the results of one's own group (...), - \rightarrow a realisation of tacit, axiomatic assumptions; watchfulness for any "wishful thinking" motivated by self-interest or even morals (...).

-- b) Regulations governing relations with colleagues and cooperation - → no hindrance of the scientific work of competitors, for example by delaying reviews or passing on scientific results which have been acquired in confidence, - \rightarrow active promotion of junior scientists' scientific qualifications, - → openness to criticism and doubt expressed by other scientists and team colleagues, - → careful, non-self-interested and unprejudiced assessment of colleagues; avoidance of bias
+b) Regulations governing relations with colleagues and cooperation

+- \rightarrow no hindrance of the scientific work of others, - \rightarrow active promotion of junior scientists' scientific qualifications, - → openness to criticism and doubt expressed by other scientists and team colleagues.

-- c) Regulations governing the publication of results - → publication on principle of results obtained through public funding (principle of public availability of the results of basic research) - → publication of falsified hypotheses in an appropriate manner and admission of mistakes (principle of a science culture open to the possibility of error) - → strict honesty in the recognition and appropriate consideration of the contributions of predecessors, competitors and colleagues (principle of recognition)
+- c) Regulations governing the publication of results - → publication on principle of research results (principle of public availibility of the results of research), - \rightarrow appropriate correction of published mistakes, - \rightarrow fair evaluation and citation of any literature used, - \rightarrow honesty in the recognition of the contributions of colleagues, - \rightarrow making of research results achieved with public funds freely available whenever possible.